HimaHarika282/PolyOCR_Project/README.md

-# PolyOCR_Project
-HEY EVERYONE!
-This is our polyocr project.
-I have created this repo so thatwe can work on integration of our individual parts

-UI PART:
 # PolyOCR – Multilingual Printed & Handwritten OCR Web App

 **PolyOCR** is a web-based Optical Character Recognition (OCR) system capable of detecting and extracting printed and handwritten text from images in multiple languages.
 It uses EasyOCR for printed text and Microsoft's TrOCR for handwritten text, supporting languages like Hindi, Arabic, Spanish, French, Dutch, Portuguese, Swedish, German and English.